Table of Contents

 Many HVAC manufacturers take great pains to protect the fan from the elements including keeping the fan from getting wet.

-Here are a few common problems that happen with fans which generally need the attention of a professional HVAC technician simply because the condensing unit is really a dangerous place to work around as the condensing unit can start automatically.
+Here are a few common problems that happen with fans that generally need the attention of a professional HVAC technician simply because the condensing unit is really a dangerous place to work around as the condensing unit can start automatically.
 Severe injury can result so there is a danger unless one is trained at working safely around the condensing unit.

-Another cause of a frozen blade can be the result of a bad or weak run capacitor as the motor needs the torque boost a capacitor provides to the single phase motor.
+Another cause of a frozen blade can be the result of a bad or weak run capacitor as the motor needs the torque boost a capacitor provides to the single-phase motor.

-Another problem with the motor can be a bad contactor or relay and a bad contactor will also effect the compressor.
+Another problem with the motor can be a bad contactor or relay and a bad contactor will also affect the compressor.
 If it is a bad relay it is likely a heat pump and not an air conditioner as most heat pumps control the motor through the heat pump defrost control board.

-In the case of the heat pump the relay is located on the defrost control board and looks like a black cube.
+In the case of the heat pump, the relay is located on the defrost control board and looks like a black cube.
 The entire board needs to be replaced as the black cube is integral to the board.

-Repairing and Replacing the Condenser Fan Motor
+Repairing and Replacing the Motor

-Some additional notes on condenser fan motor repair.
+Some additional notes on fan motor repair.
 If the motor is replaced then it is always prudent to replace the run capacitor at the same time.

 This is done to ensure the run capacitor is properly rated for the new motor and secondly to make sure the capacitor will last as long as the motor (at least ideally).
 Additionally, a closed case motor is preferred to prevent water from getting inside the motor where the windings and other electrical components are located.
 Don’t forget to remove the drain plug on the bottom of the motor in case moisture does get into the motor.

 On condensing unit fan replacements there is usually a plug on the bottom or top of the motor.
 The part of the motor facing down should have the plug removed to allow water to drain out of the motor in case water gets into it.

-Additionally it is important to make sure the fan blade rotation is correct.
+Additionally, it is important to make sure the fan blade rotation is correct.
 The air should be blowing up from the unit as the fan blade pulls air through the coil and discharges it out the top.
 Many aftermarket motors have a wiring diagram on the motor for reversing rotation so that air is being pulled through the motor.

 A Closer Look: Learn more about capacitors used in HVAC

-Catching Flack with Condenser Fan Motor Repair
+Catching Flack with the Fan Motor Repair – Condenser Fan Motor Repair

 Secondly, capacitors are cheap compared to motors.
 Lastly, as stated above you make double dang sure you get the properly rated capacitor for the motor.

-Another resource to find information about condenser fan motor repair and refrigeration can be found here.
+Another resource to find information about Condenser fan motor repair and refrigeration can be found here.